 ...
-Alan Turing, as in Turing Test, Turing Machine, Turing Completeness, and so on, proposed a "learning machine" in which the mechanism of learning would be similar to evolution.
-Nothing much came of that, nor of genetic algorithms in general... for a few decades.
-But then they finally got a bit of traction.
-The first commercial product based on genetic algorithms, a mainframe toolkit for ...
+Alan Turing, as in Turing Test, Turing Machine, and so on, proposed a "learning machine" in which the mechanism of learning would be similar to evolution.
+Nothing much came of that, nor of genetic algorithms... for a few decades.
+The first genetic algorithm product, a mainframe toolkit for ...

 ... industrial processes, came out in the late 1980's, from General Electric.
-In 1989 a genetic algorithm toolkit called Evolver came out for PCs.
-These days, MATLAB has a few genetic algorithm tools built-in, and many languages have genetic algorithm packages available.
-But, the actual uses of genetic algorithms remain generally obscure, mostly used by companies in their internal industrial processes, scheduling, logistics, and so on.
+These days, many programming languages have genetic algorithm libraries available, but the actual uses of genetic algorithms remain mostly obscure, used by companies in their internal industrial processes, logistics, and so on.

-But once in a while, they get used for something more interesting.
+But sometimes, they get used for something more interesting.
 Most famously, in 2005 . . .